piaccho/genetic-algorithm/README.md

-# Wprowadzenie
+# Introduction

-Celem projektu jest implementacja algorytmu genetycznego do optymalizacji funkcji wielu zmiennych.
-Projekt powinien być zaimplementowany w języku programowania Python.
+The aim of the project is to implement a genetic algorithm for optimizing multi-variable functions.
+The project should be implemented in Python programming language.

-# Założenia projektu
+# Project Assumptions

-1. Implementacja algorytmu genetycznego dla problemów maksymalizacji i minimalizacji funkcji.
+1. Implementation of a genetic algorithm for function maximization and minimization problems.
-2. Możliwość konfiguracji liczby zmiennych (np.
-5, 10, 20, 27).
+2. Ability to configure the number of variables (e.g., 5, 10, 20, 27).

-# Elementy implementacji
+# Implementation Elements

- - Binarna reprezentacja chromosomu i konfiguracja dokładności.
+- Binary representation of chromosome and accuracy configuration.
- - Konfiguracja wielkości populacji.
+- Population size configuration.
- - Konfiguracja liczby epok.
+- Number of epochs configuration.
- - Metody selekcji: najlepszych, ruletki, turniejowa.
+- Selection methods: best selection, roulette wheel, tournament.
- - Krzyżowanie: jednopunktowe, dwupunktowe, jednorodne, ziarniste.
+- Crossover: single-point, two-point, uniform, granular.
- - Mutacje: brzegowa, jedno- i dwupunktowa.
+- Mutations: boundary, single-point, and two-point.
- - Operator inwersji i strategia elitarna.
+- Inversion operator and elitist strategy.

-# Wybór funkcji testowych
+# Selection of Test Functions

- Funkcją wielu zmiennych jaką algortym genetczny będzie optymalizował będzie funkcja Hyperellipsoid.
+The multi-variable function that the genetic algorithm will optimize is the Hyperellipsoid function.

-- Wzór w Latex:
+- Formula in LaTeX:

 $$
 f(x)=\sum_{i=0}^{N-1} \sum_{j=0}^{i} x_j^2
 $$

-- Sugerowany zakres poszukiwań: `[-65.536, 65.536]`
+- Suggested search range: `[-65.536, 65.536]`
-- Globalne minima: `(0.0, [0.0, 0.0])`
+- Global minimum: `(0.0, [0.0, 0.0])`

-# Aplikacja i wizualizacja
+# Application and Visualization

- 1. Graficzny interfejs użytkownika.
+1. Graphical user interface.
- 2. Możliwość konfiguracji parametrów algorytmu poprzez GUI.
+2. Ability to configure algorithm parameters through the GUI.
- 3. Wyświetlanie czasu obliczeń.
+3. Display of computation time.
- 4. Generowanie wykresów wartości funkcji w iteracjach.
+4. Generation of function value graphs across iterations.
- 5. Zapisywanie wyników do pliku/bazy danych.
+5. Saving results to a file/database.